knight-tara/join-the-siege/README.md

 4. tested API calls using the example files and iterated the prompt until desired output / output format was returned
 5. researched tests for pypdf, pytesseract and openai

 **Note:** made decision not to include file name as a first step in the classification process as in my experience, files sent from vendors usually have obscure names plus I don't think file name validation would be an amazing UX, especially at higher volumes (could be wrong here!).
-However, it would remove the need to send an API call with every document, so may be something to consider
+However, do recognise that it would remove the need to send an API call with every document, so may be something to consider ...

 ## Improvements / Next Steps:
 - write tests to cover classifier functionality (relevant github repos commented as placeholders in file)